samuelcastro/ai-chain-of-thought/README.md

    python main.py
    ```

+## Example Usage

-The example implementation demonstrates the agent determining the length of the word 'DOG' in characters, showcasing the ReAct framework's reasoning and action capabilities.
+The current implementation demonstrates the agent determining the length of the word 'DOG' in characters.
+The agent:
+1. Receives the question
+2. Thinks about how to solve it
+3. Uses the `get_text_length` tool
+4. Processes the observation
+5. Provides the final answer

 ## Project Structure

-- `main.py`: Core implementation of the ReAct agent
+- `main.py`: Core implementation of the ReAct agent with tool definitions and execution loop
 - `callbacks.py`: Custom callback handler for agent monitoring
 - `.env`: Environment variables configuration (not tracked in git)